typelevel/Laika/docs/03-preparing-content/01-directory-structure.md

 **Example for a structure without title documents**

 @:image(../img/dir-without-title-docs.png) {
-  title = Input Directory without Title Documents width = 680px
+  alt = Input Directory without Title Documents intrinsicWidth = 680px intrinsicHeight = 405px
 }

 In this example there are no title documents and chapter titles are taken from the file `directory.conf`